 7. Take time to grab a snack on the way out

 If you are eating moderate, balanced meals, then you will probably be hungry more often.
 But that’s not a bad thing.
 Take a few more minutes in the morning or the night before work or school and prepare some individualized portioned snacks that you can have when hunger strikes.
 That way you’re not relying on vending machines or that box of donuts that’s been sitting out all morning.

-If you are struggling with your weight, the clinical dietitian said it isn’t because something is wrong with you.
+If you are struggling with your weight, it doesn’t mean something is wrong with you.

-“It’s because your eating habits have become patterned or your environment is promoting bad habits,” Ms. Stockman said.
+“It’s because your eating habits have become patterned or your environment is promoting bad habits,” she said.
 “I like [my patients] to look for the cause, because there is a cause.
 It’s not the person.”

 And if you’re fed up with your bad habits, it’s never too late to change.
-Ms. Stockman said you can form a new habit by simply practicing new behavior.
+You can form a new habit by simply practicing new behavior.